samhkwest/tradepro/README.md

 1. This is a app of RESTful API backend services to product sales receipt for a list of purchased products.

-2. For a http request message as below\n:
+2. For a http request message as below:
       {
         "location":"CA",
         "purchasedItem":[